Product Safety and Consumer Well-being

 Product Stewardship

-Our expert software system Intelligent AuthoringĀ® supplied by SpheraĀ® supports our regulatory function underpinning our product stewardship.
-For example:
+Our expert software system Intelligent AuthoringĀ® supplied by SpheraĀ® supports our regulatory function underpinning our product stewardship by:

-• It facilitates the publishing of safety data sheets (SDS) in over 40 languages and generates labels for 5,000+ products
+- Facilitating the publishing of safety data sheets (SDS) in over 40 languages and generates labels for 4,500+ products

 The database enables us to classify our products correctly for human and environmental health and also provides the correct handling and use advice.